darrturner5/Thermal-Tracking-Experiment/progress.md

         i might just push the I2C to 1MHz just to see what happens.
 I also have a question regading if matplotlib is actually slowing down the sensor?
 It might be a little weird to say but could that be the case?
 Because its conbtinously generating and deleting plots.

+        The CPU is warm but Its actually not that bad.
+Im gonna keep it at 1MHz.
+Once again the speed of the graph is much better but not the greatest in tracking that were going to be doing.